Justice for Hillsborough families marks another huge milestone

 Following the recent announcement of prosecution decisions in the Hillsborough case, Garden Court North Chambers’ Pete Weatherby QC, who lead the team representing 22 of the bereaved families at the Hillsborough inquest, took part in a series of media interviews to provide his views on what urgent steps need to be taken next.

 - The announcement of prosecution decisions in the Hillsborough case marks another milestone in the long road to justice for a most dignified and tenacious group of victims who have been so outrageously treated for nearly three decades;

-- The 22 families for the urgent publication of the Bishop of Liverpool’s long-awaited legacy report which was delivered to Theresa May and the Home Secretary two weeks ago.
-This was the report requested by Theresa May the day after the inquest conclusions.
+- The 22 families request the urgent publication of the Bishop of Liverpool’s long-awaited legacy report, which was delivered to Theresa May and the Home Secretary two weeks ago.
+The report was requested by Theresa May the day after the inquest concluded;

-- The families want the Hillsborough Law to go forward with cross-party support if at all possible before another group of victims suffer the same issues and indignities as did the Hillsborough families.
+- The families want the Hillsborough Law to go forward with cross-party support if at all possible before another group of victims suffer the same issues and indignities as they did; and

 - What was needed at Hillsborough and what is now needed at Grenfell is a swift, transparent and wide inquiry, with the full involvement of the bereaved and the survivors, to urgently determine what needs to be done to prevent it happening again, how it was allowed to happen and who is responsible.